thaliproject/Thali_CordovaPlugin/doc/api/thaliemitter.md

 # The `ThaliEmitter` class

-The `ThaliEmitter` class is a bridge between the native Cordova plugin and JavaScript to give you an easy to use interface for broadcasting availability and to connect and disconnect from peer clients.
+The `ThaliEmitter` class is a bridge between the native connectivity API and JavaScript to use the Thali local discovery and peer to peer capabilities with TCP/IP servers and clients without the rest of the Thali infrastructure needed.
+This is intended to eventually be moved to its own NPM module.

 ## Usage